galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 Column | Field | Meaning
 --- | --- | ---
-1 | `taxon` | The name of an input query sequence, here the sample name 2 | `lineage` | The most likely lineage assigned to a given sequence based on the inference engine used and the SARS-CoV-2 diversity designated.
+1 | `taxon` | The name of an input query sequence, here the sample name.
+2 | `lineage` | The most likely lineage assigned to a given sequence based on the inference engine used and the SARS-CoV-2 diversity designated.
 This assignment may be is sensitive to missing data at key sites.
 [Lineage Description List](https://cov-lineages.org/lineage_description_list.html)
 3 | `conflict` | In the pangoLEARN decision tree model, a given sequence gets assigned to the most likely category based on known diversity.
 If a sequence can fit into more than one category, the conflict score will be greater than 0 and reflect the number of categories the sequence could fit into.
 If the conflict score is 0, this means that within the current decision tree there is only one category that the sequence could be assigned to.
 4 | `ambiguity_score` | This score is a function of the quantity of missing data in a sequence.
-It represents the proportion of relevant sites in a sequnece which were imputed to the reference values.
+It represents the proportion of relevant sites in a sequence which were imputed to the reference values.
 A score of 1 indicates that no sites were imputed, while a score of 0 indicates that more sites were imputed than were not imputed.
 This score only includes sites which are used by the decision tree to classify a sequence.
 5 | `scorpio_call` | If a query is assigned a constellation by scorpio this call is output in this column.
 The full set of constellations searched by default can be found at the constellations repository.
 6 | `scorpio_support` | The support score is the proportion of defining variants which have the alternative allele in the sequence.
 7 | `scorpio_conflict` | The conflict score is the proportion of defining variants which have the reference allele in the sequence.
-Ambiguous/other non-ref/alt bases at each of the variant positions contribute only to the denominators of these scores
+Ambiguous/other non-ref/alt bases at each of the variant positions contribute only to the denominators of these scores.
-8 | `version` | A version number that represents both the pango-designation number and the inference engine used to assign the lineage
+8 | `version` | A version number that represents both the pango-designation number and the inference engine used to assign the lineage.
 9 | `pangolin_version` | The version of pangolin software running.
-10 | `pangoLEARN_version` | The dated version of the pangoLEARN model installed
+10 | `pangoLEARN_version` | The dated version of the pangoLEARN model installed.
-11 | `pango_version` | The version of pango-designation lineages that this assignment is based on 12 | `status` | Indicates whether the sequence passed the QC thresholds for minimum length and maximum N content 13 | `note` | If any conflicts from the decision tree, this field will output the alternative assignments.
+11 | `pango_version` | The version of pango-designation lineages that this assignment is based on.
+12 | `status` | Indicates whether the sequence passed the QC thresholds for minimum length and maximum N content.
+13 | `note` | If any conflicts from the decision tree, this field will output the alternative assignments.
 If the sequence failed QC this field will describe why.
-If the sequence met the SNP thresholds for scorpio to call a constellation, it’ll describe the exact SNP counts of Alt, Ref and Amb (Alternative, reference and ambiguous) alleles for that call
+If the sequence met the SNP thresholds for scorpio to call a constellation, it’ll describe the exact SNP counts of Alt, Ref and Amb (Alternative, Reference and Ambiguous) alleles for that call.

 > ### {% icon question %} Questions
 >